-If you have time dreaming about adding a classic Les Paul to your arsenal, but don’t want to hurt your wallet, the Gibson Les Paul Tribute can help you with that.
+If you have a dream about adding a classic Les Paul to your arsenal but don’t want to hurt your wallet, the Gibson Les Paul Tribute can help you with that.

 It features a modern weight-relieved mahogany body with a solid maple top for that iconic tone you expect, without the extra-heavy weight that classic Les Pauls are known for.